-In Sept 2016, COCI will held a workshop in China supported by SINOPEC; theme: Chemical Industry and Sustainable Development.
+In Sept 2016, COCI held a workshop in China was supported by SINOPEC.
+The theme was Chemical Industry and Sustainable Development.
 This workshop is the fifth one after those held successfully in Marl, Germany on April 2008, Kawasaki, Japan in April 2009, on a smaller scale in Kuwait in March 2010 and in Toronto in June 2012.

-A current project of COCI, centered on the CA scheme, is to provide information on the Voice of the Consumer for IUPAC and help to redefine and strengthen the impact of IUPAC.
-In result, COCI will propose modifications to the Company Associates program and recommend how IUPAC could engage with industry.
+COCI supports the IUPAC Secretariat and COCI will propose modifications to the Company Associates program and recommend how IUPAC could engage with industry.